 Stonefort is a tiny village located in the state of Illinois.
 With a population of 219 people and just one neighborhood, Stonefort is the 785th largest community in Illinois.

-Because occupations involving physical labor dominate the local economy, Stonefort is generally considered to be a blue-collar town.
-35.00% of the Stonefort workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Stonefort is a blue-collar town, with 35.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Stonefort is a village of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Stonefort who work in maintenance occupations (15.56%), office and administrative support (15.00%), and farm management occupations (7.22%).

 The per capita income in Stonefort in 2022 was $25,384, which is low income relative to Illinois and the nation.
 This equates to an annual income of $101,536 for a family of four.
 However, Stonefort contains both very wealthy and poor people as well.